o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot/_index.md

 3. Finally, there is a prefab in the scene.
 You can add one or more [sensors](/docs/user-guide/interactivity/robotics/concepts-and-components-overview/#sensors) or mobilize robot with [ROS 2 Vehicle Dynamics](/docs/user-guide/interactivity/robotics/vehicle-dynamics/) or using [Joint Manipulation](/docs/user-guide/interactivity/robotics/joints-manipulation/).

     ![Robot Importer](/images/user-guide/gems/ros2/URDF_result.png)

 ### Re-importing robots

 Use the Robot Importer to re-import URDF files.
 In some cases, assets (mesh files) don't update if they were previously imported correctly.
 To work around this and do a complete re-import, delete the assets from your project by using the Asset Browser or in the directory.

 ### Details

-Implementation details are available in [RFC](https://github.com/o3de/sig-simulation/issues/80)
+Details about supported SDFormat sensors are available in the [SDFormat sub-page](./sdformat-sensors.md)